 Get tax advice before you sign your employment contract.
 Line up Swiss and home tax advisers as soon as possible.
 If your employer is offering to pay for tax advice, inquire closely as to the limits of that contract.
 (For example, our US employer’s contract with a tax firm did not include filing the FBAR.)
 If part of your compensation is in equities, understand how your company handles taxes on these transactions.

 If you’re an American and you’ve negotiated that comfortable salary to meet the high cost of living in Switzerland, you will almost certainly have to pay some US taxes – quarterly, and in cash.
-You will have to file an annual US return, regardless of money owed, and you will have to file an FBAR.
+You will have to file an annual US tax return, regardless of money owed, and you will have to file an FBAR.
 And you also have to pay Swiss taxes and likely file a Swiss return.
 It’s a pain.

 4. It takes a lot of paper to make a village

-Americans especially may not be used to the level of paper documentation needed for everyday life, especially for getting Swiss visas and permits.
+Americans especially may not be used to the level of paper documentation needed for everyday life, especially for getting Swiss visas.
 You will need everything from university diplomas to work history records to marriage and birth certificates.
 Tax records too, of course.
 And your will.
 Children’s records too.
 You will need to bring this with you when moving.
 Digital copies may or may not be okay depending on the agency you’re dealing with.

 You’ll get lots more paperwork to keep track of once you’re in Switzerland.
 Get started organizing your life on paper as soon as you think you might want to move overseas.
 You’ll be glad you did.
 By the way, a two-ring binder and hole punch (they don’t use three-ring here) make a great welcome gift for newcomers.